kaelmurphy/Micro-452-Project/Code/Vision_Kael/vision_report.md

 # Vision

 ## 1. Overview
-The vision program is called from our demo file using a single function: `getVisionCoords(timeout=, showDisplay=)`.
+The vision program is called from our demo file using a single function: `getVisionCoords(timeout, showDisplay)`.
 We use it to set up our world boundary and find the millimeter locations of our robot, goal, and obstacle vertices.

 - **timeout**: number of frames to wait before timing out
 - **showDisplay**: boolean controlling whether the live camera display is shown